Rei Kawakubo/Comme des Garçons: Art of the In-Between

 Please try to entertain the method to my madness here, but imagine that Billy Idol went back in time and consummated his marriage with Marie Antoinette, the child of which then returned to the present and married the world’s greatest punk rock star and in turn gave birth.
 Therein would be the embodiment of what Rei Kawakubo has offered up through her ‘Comme des Garçons: Art of the In-Between’; at least, that’s how my own twisted mind perceives it.

-I also realize how I’d be limited your own perception as well as my own by omitting the introductory text within the exhibition guide which goes as follows:
+I also realize how I’d be limiting your perception as well as my own by omitting the introductory text within the exhibition guide which goes as follows:

 Since founding Comme des Garçons (“like some boys”) in 1969, the Tokyo-based designer Rei Kawakubo (born 1942) has consistently defined and redefined the aesthetics of our time.
 Season after season, collection after collection, she upends conventional notions of beauty and disrupts accepted characteristics of the fashionable body.
 Her fashions not only stand apart from the genealogy of clothing but also resist definition and confound interpretation.
 They can be read as Zen koans or riddles devised to baffle, bemuse, and bewilder.
 At the heart of her work are the koan mu (emptiness) and the related notion of ma (space), which coexist in the concept of the “in-between.”
 This reveals itself as an aesthetic sensibility that establishes an unsettling zone of visual ambiguity and elusiveness.